-But wait.
-Swimming is not only about producing high wattages, right?
+Does it actually make sense to measure power in swimming?
+Swimming is not only about producing high power numbers, right?
 As stated in a 2013 research: “Nowhere in sport is performance so dependent on the interaction of the athlete with the surrounding medium than in swimming.”
 To go fast, we need to push against the water.
 But pushing harder does not always equal going faster.
 “Swimming comes down to high stroke efficiency at a high rate while simultaneously minimizing drag.”

 In other words, if you want to go fast, power alone does not tell us the whole story.
 This is exactly what former engineer at Nokia, Riku Rimpelä thought.
 The Finnish CEO of Trainesense created Smartpaddle, the first force measuring wearable for swimmers.